 The “lively people” series reminds us that togetherness enhances health and happiness.
 In support of each individual vision for a better world, we need to reach out to each other.
 In fact, a better world can only be attained when we rely on each other.
 As Becky draws the figures, the direction and variety of lines create a movement and life of their own.
 She is continually surprised by the subtle variations that suggest different cultures, ages, races and occupations.
 A life of action and interaction emerges from the surface of the vessel reflecting the joy we feel when we are appreciated and encouraged by those around us!

 Becky Garrity makes functional stoneware that is meant for everyday use.
 It is durable and versatile.
 She starts with moist clay and makes everything with her own hands.
 The glazes are mixed from raw materials using recipes shared by potters with years of collective experience.
-Her work is fired to Cone 7 in an electric kiln.
+Her work is fired to 2245F degrees (Cone 10) in a gas kiln.
 Opening the kiln is always suspenseful and exciting!

-“Most of my forms have grown larger, as my ability and experience with clay allows me to work with more ease.
-I seem to work in 5’s or 7’s which is a carryover from my experience in Japan where sets are in odd numbers, often 5.
+“Many of my forms have grown larger, as my ability and experience with clay allows me to work with more ease.
+I work in 5’s or 7’s which is a carryover from my experience in Japan where sets are in odd numbers, often 5.
 Maybe I want to be prepared for the unexpected guest at the table!
 I often make 5 large serving bowls or 5 pitchers at a time.
-Then I have to move on to another form.
+Then I move on to another form.

 “I appreciate the cycle of pottery.
 It is mostly about process.